 - Do not dumb-down your achievements and experience.
 Employers really do want smart and skilled people working for them.

-- If all else fails and you can’t get interviews for your stepped-down targets.
-Then change your strategy.
-From pursuing a stepped-down position to a more lateral position in the same or different field.
-One that you have interest and passion in doing.
+- If all else fails and you can’t get interviews for your stepped-down targets, then change your strategy.
+Go from pursuing a stepped-down position to a more lateral position in the same or different field.
 I actually found this to be easier to accomplish.
 You can always retire again and that is exactly what I did.
 I am on Early Retirement number 2 and loving it.